Exaga/slackware-aarch64_cross-compiler/README.md

 other Linux distributions and hardware but it has not been tested and \
 therefore cannot be verified.
 It may be freely distributed, copied, \
 modified, or plagiarised in the hope that it will be of some use towards \
-the building software for Slackware AArch64.
+building software for Slackware AArch64.

 Edit the INSTALL_PATH variable within the script code before you run this \
 script.
 This is the location where the cross-compiler will be installed on \